A unifying approach to diffusive transport in annealed heterogeneous media: Statistical properties for finite moments

-For first-order uncorrelated displacements ($C\propto I$), one has $U_{ij}=\sigma^2$. where $\sigma$ is a lengthscale.
-If moreover $\langle J_i\rangle=\langle J\rangle$ and $\cov(J_i,J_j)=f(|i-j|)$ with a decreasing function $f$, Gaussian statistics is necessarily recovered as $t\to\infty$ due to thermalization (see Appendix B).
-For exponentially correlated modulations, $f(|i-j|)=\exp(-|i-j|\delta/\tau)$, the second and fourth moments exactly coincide with those of DD-Exp and SD-Exp models~\cite{Fieremans2010,doi:10.1021/acs.jpcb.6b01527,PhysRevX.7.021002,sposini_etal-njp-2018,Lanoiselee2018_NGmodel,Grebenkov2019,Gueneau2025}.
-In turn, for second-order uncorrelated displacements ($\cov(J_i,J_j)\propto \delta_{i,j}$), one gets $\gamma(t)\propto (\delta/t) \, \var(J)/\langle J\rangle^2$, yielding the characteristic $1/t$ convergence to a Gaussian distribution~\cite{Lanoiselee2019}, with CTRW-Exp as an example (see Appendix A); exponentially correlated DD-Exp models, as well as non-Gaussian diffusion near surfaces~\cite{Alexandre2023}, display the same asymptotic behavior for $t\gg\tau$.
-In Appendix C, we discuss in details the relationship to previously published literature, and the conditions under which the PDF may remain non-Gaussian at any time.
-We also computed the ergodicity breaking (EB) parameter in Appendiix D, which is shown in Fig.~\ref{fig:statistics}.C for fBm, DD-Exp, SD-Exp, sBm, and CTRW.
+where $U$ is defined just after Eq.~(\ref{eq:MSD_general}).
+This representation allows us to discuss the conditions under which non-Gaussianity emerges, and those leading to long-time thermalization and ultimate convergence to Gaussianity.
+Within the framework of RMGPs, the necessary and sufficient condition for the PDF to be non-Gaussian is to have random modulations; in turn, if the modulations are deterministic, the PDF is necessarily Gaussian (e.g., sBm).
+The correlations of the increments enter in the non-Gaussian parameter through the matrix $U$.
+Figure~\ref{fig:statistics}.B presents the non-Gaussian parameter for fBm, CTRW-Exp, DD-Exp, SD-Exp, sBm, CTRW-Pow, and Rand-Const, and illustrates perfect agreement between theory and simulation. {\clr This figure illustrates the diversity of non-Gaussianity profiles.
+When $J\propto I$, the process is Gaussian (fBm).
+When the random modulations are independent, we get $1/t$ convergence to Gaussian (CTRW-Exp).
+For exponentially correlated models (DD-Exp and SD-Exp), the PDF remains non-Gaussian for times shorter than the correlation timescale and then converges to a Gaussian as $1/t$.
+In turn, models with non-stationary power-law decaying correlations of modulations (CTRW-Pow) never converge to a Gaussian, although one can observe non-constant $\gamma(t)$ at short times until the asymptotic regime is reached.
+Finally, processes with random but trajectory-wise constant modulations (Rand-Const) exhibit constant $\gamma(t)$, self averaging is not possible in this case. } For first-order uncorrelated displacements ($C\propto I$), one has $U_{ij}=\sigma^2$ {\clr for all $i$ and $j$,} where $\sigma$ is a lengthscale.
+If in addition $\langle J_i\rangle=\langle J\rangle$ and $\cov(J_i,J_j)=f(|i-j|)$ with a decreasing function $f$, Gaussian statistics is necessarily recovered as $t\to\infty$ due to thermalization (see Appendix~\ref{appendix:Extended_non_Gaussian}).
+For exponentially correlated modulations, $f(|i-j|) \propto \exp(-|i-j|\delta/t_c)$, the second and fourth moments exactly coincide with those of DD-Exp and SD-Exp models~\cite{Fieremans2010,doi:10.1021/acs.jpcb.6b01527,PhysRevX.7.021002,sposini_etal-njp-2018,Lanoiselee2018_NGmodel,Grebenkov2019,Gueneau2025} {\clr (see Fig.~\ref{fig:statistics}.B)}.
+In turn, for second-order uncorrelated displacements ($\cov(J_i,J_j)\propto \delta_{i,j}$), one gets $\gamma(t)\propto (\delta/t) \, \var(J)/\langle J\rangle^2$, yielding the characteristic $1/t$ convergence to a Gaussian distribution~\cite{Lanoiselee2019}, with CTRW-Exp as an example (see Appendix~\ref{appendix:CTRW}); exponentially correlated DD-Exp models, as well as non-Gaussian diffusion near surfaces~\cite{Alexandre2023}, display the same asymptotic behavior for $t\gg\tau$.
+In Appendix~\ref{appendix:Extended_non_Gaussian}, we discuss in details the relationship to previously published literature, and the conditions under which the PDF may remain non-Gaussian at any time.